-\mypara{Task 2: Cleaning A Table.} A common chore is cleaning surfaces like tables and counters requiring coordinated movement to clean the entire surface area effectively.
+\mypara{2) Cleaning Table.} A common chore is cleaning surfaces like tables and counters which requires coordinated movement to clean the entire surface area effectively.
 The suite features \textit{Cleaning Table} to represent such activities.

-\mypara{Task 3: Opening A Fridge.} Operating household appliances is crucial for a robotic assistant.
+\mypara{3) Opening Fridge.} Operating household appliances is crucial for a robotic assistant.
 This task involves locating and opening an appliance like a fridge, including navigation and manipulation.
-The suite includes \textit{Opening Fridge} as an example of such tasks. \medbreak
+The suite includes \textit{Opening Fridge} as an example of such tasks.

-\textbf{Training Environments.}We train agents in the Procedural AI2-THOR simulated environment to perform tasks within the \suite and evaluate these learned policies in the real world.
-To maximize generalization and reduce the simulation-to-real gap, we use a large collection of simulation worlds with photo-realistic visual observations.
-Specifically, we train our robot to open the door in 700 distinct houses, each with two rooms connected by a single openable door.
-For cleaning tables, we use 2000 houses with one to three rooms and a single table to clean.
-For opening a fridge, we use 1400 houses, each with a realistic kitchen populated with appliances, crockery, cutlery, and food items.
-We also randomize the texture of the floor and ceiling of the environment, as well as the objects, and vary the lighting in these simulated worlds.
-This high degree of variability enables our robot to generalize from simulated worlds to the real world.